acfr/cam_lidar_calibration/README.md

 2. Rviz and reconfigure_gui will open up.

-3. Rviz is used to visualize the features in the point cloud and the image.
+3. Rviz is used to visualize the features in the point cloud and in the image.
 The end result - point cloud projection on the image - is also shown.

 The subscribed images are
 - Raw camera image (change the image topic)